 - It helps define the imagery needed to convey the core message as effectively as possible.

 - Animatic is a very helpful tool for teamwork.
 Just like the storyboard, it helps keep everyone on the same page and work towards the same output.

 - It eliminates the need for complementary explanations beneath the storyboard and speaks much more through moves, dialogues, and soundtracks.

 - Compared to the storyboard, the animatic is a much clearer representation of the final product.

 - It provides an opportunity to refine camera angles and framing before getting into production.

 Producing the animatic is a significant step in the 3D animation pipeline, enabling the animation studio or its clients to have a much clearer view of what the final product would look like.
 It is simply an animated storyboard with sound, primarily defining the timing of the storyboard.

 The animatic is more about conveying the narrative elements of the story/script in a visual form than showcasing the visuals of a product.
-The more time spent on the staging, framing, timing, voice-over syncing and flow, the better.
-After the it’s done, the project would be ready to step into the last stage of pre-production phase: design.
+The more time spent on the staging, framing, timing, voice-over syncing, and flow, the better.
+After it’s done, the project would be ready to step into the last stage of the pre-production phase: design.